-4. Within 10 Days of the notification of the discovery by the Secretary-General, any member State may declare to the President of the Council its interest in being consulted on how to ensure the effective protection of the human remains and [Alt.
-1 objects and sites of an archaeological or historical nature] [Alt.
-2 Underwater Cultural Heritage] [or any venerated sites] found in the Area.
+4. Within 10 Days of the notification of the discovery by the Secretary-General, any member State may declare to the President of the Council its interest in being consulted on how to ensure the effective protection of the human remains and [objects and sites of an archaeological or historical nature] [Underwater Cultural Heritage] [or any venerated sites] found in the Area.
 Both the Sponsoring State [and the flag State] of the Contractor shall always be considered one of these interested States.
-[Alt.
-1 Competent international organizations and observers] [Alt.
-2 International Organizations and observers referenced in paragraph 3] shall have the same length of time to notify the Secretary-General their interest in being consulted.
+[Competent international organizations and observers] [International Organizations and observers referenced in paragraph 3] shall have the same length of time to notify the Secretary-General their interest in being consulted.

-5. After ascertaining the views of Member States, particularly those with preferential rights under article 149 of the Convention, ~~within sixty 60 days of the notification of the discovery by the Secretary General, the Council shall make a decision on the termination of exploitation activities within an area surrounding the discovered human remains and/or Underwater Cultural Heritage in its next immediate meeting after the notification of the discovery by the Secretary-General, the Council shall make a decision as to whether or not exploitation activities shall be terminated within the area referred to in paragraph 2.~~ The Council may ~~also~~ suggest to the member States any measure ~~to preserve necessary for the preservation and protection of the human remains and/or [objects and sites of archaeological or historical nature]~~ [Alt.
-2 Underwater Cultural Heritage] ~~[or any venerated sites]~~ and in their archaeological and natural context, ~~for the benefit of humankind as a whole.
-In adopting its decisions, the Council shall take into account the views of the United Nations Educational, Scientific and Cultural Organization and other competent international organizations, taking into consideration [the applicable relevant guidelines][generally accepted underwater archaeological standards][the recommendations of the Committee on Underwater~~
+5. After ascertaining the views of Member States, particularly those with preferential rights under article 149 of the Convention, ~~within sixty 60 days of the notification of the discovery by the Secretary General, the Council shall make a decision on the termination of exploitation activities within an area surrounding the discovered human remains and/or Underwater Cultural Heritage in its next immediate meeting after the notification of the discovery by the Secretary-General, the Council shall make a decision as to whether or not exploitation activities shall be terminated within the area referred to in paragraph 2.
+The Council may also suggest to the member States any measure to preserve necessary for the preservation and protection of the human remains and/or [objects and sites of archaeological or historical nature] [Underwater Cultural Heritage] [or any venerated sites] and in their archaeological and natural context, for the benefit of humankind as a whole.
+In adopting its decisions, the Council shall take into account the views of the United Nations Educational, Scientific and Cultural Organization and other competent international organizations, taking into consideration [the applicable relevant guidelines][generally accepted underwater archaeological standards][the recommendations of the Committee on Underwater Cultural Heritage].~~

-Cultural Heritage].
-The Council may also take into account the views of other [competent] observers.
+The Council may also take into account the views of other [competent] observers and may be assisted by the Advisory Group of Experts [on Cultural Matters] referenced in DR 4bis.